The Linux services helps you monitor the operating system specific services for Linux devices in your environment.

 Create Linux services monitors

-- From TEMPLATES, click +Add.
-The monitor template appears.
+From TEMPLATES, click +Add.
+The monitor template is displayed.

-- Prerequisites: The essential prerequisites to consider while monitoring using a template.
-For a Windows template, as an example, check the SQL services while monitoring SQL parameters.
+Prerequisites: The essential prerequisites to consider while monitoring using a template.

-- Template Family Name: The category that applies to the application.
-For example, Windows server, storage server, and network server.
+Template Family Name: The category that applies to the application.

-- After configuring the template, go to Other Monitors and click +Add.
-The other monitors screen appears.
+After configuring the template, go to Other Monitors and click +Add.

-- From the options displayed in Monitor Type drop-down, select Linux services monitor.
-The Linux services monitor screen appears.
+From the options displayed in Monitor Type drop-down, select Linux services monitor.

 - Frequency: The intervals used to monitor the services.
 The recommendation is 15 minutes.